marcinbunsch/aretheywatchingitongithubyet/README.markdown

 Are They Watching It On Github Yet?
 ===================================

 Introducing the first Github harassment tool!

-With this you can send you to your friends that will show them that they are still not following your awesome Github project!
+With this you can send your friends a page that will show them that they are still not following your awesome Github project!

 The app lives at [aretheywatchingitongithubyet.heroku.com](http://aretheywatchingitongithubyet.heroku.com/).